Lynne Abraham

 Lynne Marsha Abraham (born January 31, 1941) is an American attorney who served as the district attorney of the City of Philadelphia from May 1991 to January 2010.
 She was the first woman to serve as Philadelphia's district attorney.
 Abraham won election to that position four times.

-She is also listed as one of the United States deadliest prosecutors, and was known for seeking and obtaining the death penalty frequently.
+Abraham is sometimes regarded as having been among the United States' "deadliest" prosecutors because she sought and obtained the death penalty more frequently than most district attorneys.
 She ran for Mayor of Philadelphia in the 2015 election, but lost the Democratic primary.

-Early life
+Early life and education

-Lynne Abraham was born in 1941 and raised in Philadelphia and educated in its public schools.
+Abraham was born in 1941 and raised in Philadelphia, where she was educated in Philadelphia public schools.
 The daughter of first-generation Americans, she grew up on the margins of poverty.
-Her grandparents were immigrants — a tailor and a butcher — from Europe.
-She studied at Temple University for her undergraduate degree and also received her Juris Doctor from Temple University Beasley School of Law.
-She was married to Frank Ford until his death in March 2009.
+Her grandparents were a tailor and a butcher from Europe.
+She studied at Temple University for her undergraduate degree and received her Juris Doctor from Temple University Beasley School of Law.

 Career

-Abraham is a former assistant district attorney.
-She served as a legislative consultant for the city council of Philadelphia.
+Abraham served as a legislative consultant for the city council of Philadelphia.
 She served as the head of the Philadelphia Redevelopment Authority during the administration of Mayor Frank Rizzo.
 She was elected Judge of the Philadelphia Municipal Court in 1977, then was elected to the Court of Common Pleas in 1980, where she presided over criminal trials until she became district attorney in 1991.

 District Attorney

-Abraham was elected by her fellow Philadelphia judges to take over as District Attorney in 1991 when then-District Attorney Ronald D. Castille, later Chief Justice of the Pennsylvania Supreme Court, stepped down from the District Attorney post in order to run for mayor.
+Abraham was elected by Philadelphia judges to take over as District Attorney in 1991 when then-District Attorney Ronald D. Castille, later Chief Justice of the Pennsylvania Supreme Court, stepped down from the District Attorney post in order to run for mayor.
 The Board of Judges elected Abraham by a thin 39-37 margin.

 As an incumbent, Abraham was elected to a four-year term in 1993.
 She was re-elected three more times; in 1997 (defeating challengers Jack McMahon and Leon Williams), 2001 (defeating challengers Alexander Talmadge and Leon Williams) and 2005 (defeating challenger Seth Williams, who would succeed her as District Attorney five years later).

 Abraham held the office of district attorney longer than anyone else in Philadelphia history, during which time she saw 108 capital sentences returned.
 She earned the nicknames "Deadliest DA" and "Queen of Death" for the high rate at which her office, especially prosecutor Roger King, sought the death penalty in past decades.

-In 2007, Abraham charged William J. Barnes for the murder of a police officer who Barnes shot forty-one years earlier during a failed burglary.
-The officer survived but died in 2007 from a urinary tract infection.
-Barnes had served twenty years for the incident but Abraham believed she could prove causation between Barnes' shot and the urinary tract infection.
+In 2007, Abraham charged William J. Barnes for the murder of a police officer, whom Barnes shot forty-one years earlier during a failed burglary.
+The officer survived, but died in 2007 from a urinary tract infection.
+Barnes had served twenty years for the incident, but Abraham believed she could prove causation between Barnes' shot and the urinary tract infection.
 Despite Barnes having reformed his life, he was incarcerated until he was acquitted of the homicide in 2010.